- Beer and wine can be sold from 7 a.m. to midnight Monday through Friday

 Liquor | Mon-Fri: 10am-9pm Sat: 10am-9pm Sun: No Sales | Mon-Fri: 7am-2am Sat: 7am-2am Sun: 10 am-2am* |

-Source: Texas ABC, excludes holidays
+Source: Texas Alcoholic Beverage Commission, excludes holidays

-When Can You Buy Alcohol in Texas?
+When Can You Buy Beer and Liquor in Texas?

-Grocery and Convenience Stores
+Grocery and Convenience Stores and Gas Stations

 Retail stores have an off-premises beer/wine license or permit, meaning they can only sell beer and wine that will be consumed elsewhere.
 They do not sell liquor.